Learn to Hunt

 Safety is our top priority--for you and for our instructors.
 We want everyone to be safe and healthy.
 Many of our classes and field days are taught by volunteer instructors.
 Because they so graciously dedicate several hours of their time volunteering to teach these courses, we are allowing them to decide whether they feel comfortable with the current conditions to hold classes and field days.
 We apologize for the inconvenience this may cause, but we thank you for your patience and understanding of this decision as we all work together during these uncertain times with COVID-19.

-Due to the potential cancellations of in-person hunter education courses, and if you are not able to find another course that fits your schedule, we don’t want you to miss out on the upcoming hunting seasons this fall, so here are some recommendations:
+Due to the potential cancellations of in-person hunter education courses, and if you are not able to find another course that fits your schedule, we don’t want you to miss out on the upcoming hunting seasons this spring, so here are some recommendations:

 Additional Hunter Education Self-Study Resources to check out while you wait for classes or field days to resume: